Sometimes I open my eyes in the morning, hoping to slip out of bed and read the Word, when the next minute a cry from the nursery erupts.

 Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.
 Colossians 3:16

-4. Pause and read Bible stories once a day.
+4. Pause and read Bible stories with your kiddos once a day.

 Do you already have story time or a homeschool silent reading time?
 Use this as your and your kids’ devotional time, if you don’t already.
 While reading the biblical accounts with them, soak it in yourself.